Nepal Tourist Visa:

 Photography and Drone rules during the Mardi Himal Base Camp Trek

 The Mardi Himal trek is the best destination for stunning views of mountain peaks and beautiful landscapes.
 You can take photos and videos with your mobile or camera without any issues.
-But if you are using the drone, you must obtain a permit from the Civil Aviation Authority of Nepal.
+But if you are using a drone, you must obtain a permit from the Civil Aviation Authority of Nepal.
 This is because Mardi Himal is located within the Annapurna Conservation Area Project (ACAP).
 Flying a drone within the conservation area requires a permit, which will cost around USD 1,800.
 If you are caught flying a drone without a permit, you will face legal consequences.
 Read more: Drone Permit in Nepal.

 Although it is not mandatory to submit travel and health insurance for the Mardi Himal trek, we strongly suggest that you have it.
 You never know what situations may arise during the trek, so insurance is important for your safety and peace of mind.
 Therefore, you should have travel and health insurance that covers trekking risks, including emergency medical and helicopter evacuation.